-Caligula was a master planner whose efforts helped Tiberius to arrest Sejanus (a guard commander).
+Caligula was a master planner whose efforts helped Tiberius to arrest Sejanus, who was a powerful Praetorian prefect that many people feared.
 At a point in time during his reign, Tiberius developed a strong dislike for Sejanus and sought to depose him.
-Caligula stepped in to offer his help, even though he was lower in rank to Sejanus.
+He stepped in to offer his help, even though he was lower in rank to Sejanus.

 Facts about Caligula